pawelgrzybek/pawelgrzybek.com/content/posts/2021-10-21-i-built-a-thing-price-monitor-using-aws-cdk-lambda-dynamodb-and-ses.md

 ---
-title: "I built a thing - Price monitor using AWS CDK, Lambda, DynamoDB and SES"
+title: "I built a thing - price monitor using AWS CDK, Lambda, DynamoDB and SES"
 summary: "The implementation turned up to be simple enough, so I decided to share core parts with you.
 This article assumes that you have at least some basic understanding of the AWS platform and CDK framework."
 photo: "2021-10-21.jpg"
 ---